zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 10. Import your video

-11. VIDEO MUST BE SHORT SINCE IT ONLY SUPPORT UP TO 300FRAMES
+11. VIDEO MUST BE SHORT SINCE IT ONLY SUPPORT UP TO 300FRAMES (60FPS video = 60Frames/Second)

 ## Continue